tillgrallert/slides/2017-Oxford/dangerous-classes_presentation-notes.md

     + as they have no impact on food prices they function as a "reminder" to the ruling classes concerning their obligations to the ruled
     + e.g. "food riots" occur in Beirut in October 1914 before any acts of war could have a real impact on people's lives
 3. Food riots are part of a relatively stable "repertoire of contention" (C. Tilly) and a symbolic repertoire
+    + Following Charles Tilly's work, I define *food riots* as contentious collective action: a group of people assemble in a public place and raise the demand of lower food prices vis-à-vis another group of people.
+All case studies in this research project <!-- must --> conform to this basic definition of a specific *form* of action as well as a specific contentious *claim*.
+Based on empirical case studies I argue that such food riots form a *repertoire of contention* or "a limited set of routines that are learned, shared, and acted out through a relatively deliberate process of choice".
+    + From this definition follows that food *riots* were neither particularly nor even necessarily riotous or violent.
 4. The target of this conscious political *tactic* are the ruling authorities; protestors call for *equitable distribution* and *fair access* to *available bread*.
     + E.P.
 Thompson: moral economy
     + Amartya Sen: entitlement gap.
 Sen argues that famines are a function of  entitlement relationships